se4ai/se4ai.github.io/about-case-studies.md

 can achieve certain ethical goals.

 Before continuing, we offer fair warning to the reader versed in the standard texts on, say, data mining.
-The technologies discussed below roams far away from standard discussion of (say) classification vs regression vs whatever else.
+The technologies discussed below roam far away from standard discussion of (say) classification vs regression vs whatever else.
 Once we introduce ethical goals like inclusiveness or fairness then the technology choices become very different.